chb/indivo_server/indivo/schemas/README.rst

   provided (and installed) by third parties.

-* *Common*: schemas that provide supporting definitions for other schemas (i.e. the schema for CodedValues).
+* *Common*: schemas that provide supporting definitions for other schemas (i.e. the schema for Annotation).

 Directory Format
 ----------------